• Skip to primary navigation

 • Add the salt and coriander powder and saute until the onions are completely broken down and the chicken is medium brown.

-• Add the rice along with the sachet of spices to the chicken, along with 3 cups of water.
+• Add the sachet of spices to the chicken, along with 3 cups of water.

-• Cook till the water has evaporated, and sprinkle the black cumin seeds on top.
+• Cook till the rice has absorbed 90% of the water, and sprinkle the black cumin seeds on top.

 • Reduce the flame to the lowest setting, seal the pot with foil, place the lid on top and steam it for 15 minutes.